 “Lovely.”
 Mother replied, giving her a quick, distracted smile.

-She checked her phone for messages.
-Then noticed Chef’s instructions for heating her dinner:
+She checked her phone for messages, then noticed Chef’s instructions for heating her dinner on the counter.

-“Oops” Zoey said and then heard a loud BANG in the microwave and quickly opened the door; the soup had exploded and left a mess, the gremolata had turned into a dried mess on the bottom of the dish and the scallops had indeed, turned into hockey pucks.
-She dumped the tray in the sink, grabbed a carton of organic, dairy free, agave nectar sweetened “ice cream” and a spoon, and headed to her room.
+“Oops,” Zoey said as she heard a loud BANG in the microwave.
+She quickly opened the door; the soup had exploded splattering everywhere, the gremolata had turned into a dried mess on the bottom of the dish and the scallops had indeed, turned into hockey pucks.
+She dumped the plate in the sink, grabbed a carton of organic, dairy free, agave nectar sweetened “ice cream” and a spoon, and headed to her room.